NVIDIA-AI-IOT/deepstream_reference_apps/anomaly/README.md

-# DeepStream Sample Application for Anomaly Detection
+# Anomaly Detection Reference Apps using DeepStream SDK 3.0

 ## Introduction
 The project contains a set of applications and auxiliary plug-ins to show the